FelixEngl/atra/README.md

 Atra is designed with a clear set of guiding principles to ensure simplicity, efficiency, and longevity:

-- **Minimal Dependencies:** "If you can’t embed it, you don’t need it."
-Atra prioritizes a streamlined architecture by minimizing the need for external components.
+- **Minimal Dependencies:** Atra focuses on a streamlined architecture, ensuring only necessary components are included.
-- **Sustainability and Durability:** "Services are short-lived, but monoliths are eternal."
-Atra is built to be robust, ensuring long-term reliability and stability.
+- **Sustainability and Durability:** Atra is built for long-term reliability, prioritizing robustness and stability.
-- **Unified Configuration:** "One config to rule them all."
-Atra simplifies configuration management by consolidating all settings into a single, easily manageable file.
+- **Unified Configuration:** All settings are managed within a single configuration file, simplifying setup and operation.

 ### You like Atra?
 If you appreciate Atra, please consider supporting the [Zeehondencentrum Pietersburen](https://www.zeehondencentrum.nl/en/).
 Even a small donation of €10 can provide food for a seal for an entire day.